WHAT ARE THE MOST COMMON CAT TEETH PROBLEMS?

 Some breeds, such as the Himalayan and Persian, may be predisposed to this condition, but all cat breeds can suffer from stomatitis even before the cat is one year old.

-Tartar produces gingivitis.
 When tartar burrows into and under the gum tissue, the gums become red, irritated, and inflamed.
-Once tartar has burrowed into the gum line and created gingivitis, plaque bacteria constantly creep under the gum line, resulting in varying degrees of gum infection
+Once tartar has burrowed into the gum line and creates gingivitis, plaque bacteria constantly creep under the gum line, resulting in varying degrees of gum infection

 Halitosis or bad breath is due to multiple problems in the oral cavity, from simple periodontal disease to an infection.

-Other types of diseases such as diabetes or kidney disease can cause halitosis.
+Other diseases, such as diabetes or kidney disease, can cause halitosis.

 Fractured teeth are common in cats.
 Fractures are usually seen at the tips of the fangs, although premolar fractures are also common.